 Victor® has developed a number of options to eliminate a mouse problem quickly and with little effort on your part.

-Option 1 -- Scent Repellents – Victor® Scent-Away™ Rodent Repeller Drops are filled with peppermint oil and deliver a strong minty scent that rodents cannot stand.
-Hang these drops in an enclosed space, such as a shed or attic, and the scent drives mice away.
+- Scent Repellents – Victor® Scent-Away™ Rodent Repeller Packs are filled with peppermint oil-infused granules and deliver a strong minty scent that rodents cannot stand.
+Hang or place these sachets in an enclosed space, such as a cupboard, drawer, shed, or attic, and the scent drives mice away.

 - Live Traps – The Victor® Tin Cat® Mouse Trap allows you to capture multiple live mice in one trap.
 After a few have been captured, you can then release them in a more appropriate setting.

 - Hygienic Traps – Don’t want to touch a mouse?
 Capture them in the Victor® Kill & Seal™ Hygienic Mouse Trap and then just throw the entire thing away.